This dreamy set of islands may be our favorite place to vacation.

 Paying The Entry Fee

 There is an $8 entry fee for Panama.
-You can do it in USD or colones but bring smaller bills as they don't have much change — some travelers recommend paying in USD because you get a better exchange rate than if you pay in colones.
+You can do it in USD or colones but bring smaller bills as they don't have much change — travelers recommend paying in USD because you get a better exchange rate than if you pay in colones.

 Also, have your exit itinerary ready to show immigration (they want to make sure you have plans to leave Panama) so either have your return boarding pass or proof of exit bus ticket.
 You will be facing trouble if you cannot prove you will be leaving Panama in a timely manner.